ronggong000/SOKE/README.md

 ```

 ## Visualizations
-Simple visualizations if meshes can be done by running
+Simple visualizations for meshes can be done by running
 ```
 python -m vis_mesh --cfg=configs/soke.yaml --demo_dataset=csl
 ```
-For colorful visualiations, please refer to the configurations of [BlenderToolbox](https://github.com/HTDerekLiu/BlenderToolbox), and run
+For colorful visualizations, please refer to the configurations of [BlenderToolbox](https://github.com/HTDerekLiu/BlenderToolbox), and run
 ```
 python vis_blender.py
 ```